 - Learn to say no to certain requests and ensure that you do your chosen ones superbly.

-Real Estate is an Industry that rewards results; not time and effort.
-I hope that these 7 Handy hints can add value to your business life!
+Real estate is an industry that rewards results; not time and effort.
+I hope that these seven handy hints can add value to your business life!